 Under an APP there is also a requirement that building sites are kept safe for all public and pedestrians.

 A permit is usually required for all works covered by a building permit.
 In some instances lightweight construction activities may be granted an exemption from the need to obtain an APP.
-These cases are dealt with on their individual merits.
-For such an exemption to be approved, Council needs to be satisfied that all activities associated with the movement of materials and equipment from the road or reserve onto the property will not pose a risk to Council infrastructure/assets.
+For exemption to be granted the project must be for a lightweight structure under 30sqm, for example a carport or verandah; with the condition that pre-existing and post construction photos of Council assets are submitted to firstname.lastname@example.org.

 Under Council's Community Local Law August 2015, Items 133 - 137, failure to obtain an APP may incur a $200 first offence penalty and possible further penalty units for each day contravention continues.